pwwang/immunopipe/docs/processes/SeuratSubClustering.md

 - `FindClusters` *(`ns`)*:
     Arguments for [`FindClusters()`](https://satijalab.org/seurat/reference/findclusters).<br />
     `object` is specified internally, and `-` in the key will be replaced with `.`.<br />
+    The cluster labels will be prefixed with "s".
+The first cluster will be "s1", instead of "s0".<br />
     - `resolution`: *Default: `0.8`*. <br />
         The resolution of the clustering.
 You can have multiple resolutions separated by comma.<br />
         The results will be saved in `<casename>_<resolution>`.<br />